milvus-io/milvus-docs/site/en/guides/get_started/install_milvus/cpu_milvus_docker.md

 #### Milvus Docker requirements

 - If you're using Ubuntu or CentOS, [Install Docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/) 19.03 or higher on your local host machine.
-- If you're installing Milvus on Windows, install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/), and make certain configurations in **Settings > Advanced**.
+- If you're installing Milvus on Windows, install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/), and make certain configurations in <b>Settings > Advanced</b>.
 Make sure the Memory available to Docker Engine exceeds the sum of `insert_buffer_size` and `cpu_cache_capacity` you set in the `server_config.yaml` file.
-- If you're installing Milvus on macOS, install [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/), and make certain configurations in **Settings > Advanced**.
+- If you're installing Milvus on macOS, install [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/), and make certain configurations in <b>Settings > Advanced</b>.
 Make sure the Memory available to Docker Engine exceeds the sum of `insert_buffer_size` and `cpu_cache_capacity` you set in the `server_config.yaml` file.

 ## Install Milvus on Ubuntu/CentOS